Apple Park: Landscaping

 80% of the campus consists of green space.
 The spacious courtyard in the middle of the primary building was planted with apricot, olive, and apple orchards, as well as a herb garden near the cafe.
 Other plants selected for the campus landscape are drought tolerant.
 Recycled water is used to water the campus.

 In 2011, Apple hired an arborist, Dave Muffly, to cultivate California's natural environment around Apple Park.
 Apple's headhunters tracked down Muffly in 2010 after Jobs recognized the quality of the oak trees near the Stanford Dish and asked staff to find the arborist who was caring for them.

 There are 9,000 trees on the Apple Park campus, of 309 varieties of indigenous species.
 The planted trees are Oak savanna, Oak wood, and fruit trees including apple, apricot, plum, cherry, and persimmon.
 An additional 15 acre are used for a native California grassland.
 Among the apple varieties represented are Golden Delicious, Granny Smith, Gravenstein, and Pink Lady, but the McIntosh is notably absent, due to its incompatibility with the area's climate.

 After he began work in earnest, Muffly realized that fewer than a hundred of the 4,000 existing trees were usable.
 This meant he had to procure from scratch almost all of the 9,000 planned trees.
 His team went so far as to search abandoned Christmas tree farms, and Apple bought one at Yermo in the Mojave Desert.

 Historic barn

 The land that Apple purchased for the campus came with an old barn that was built in 1916 by John Leonard using redwood planks.
 Leonard married into the Glendenning Family, who immigrated to the United States from Scotland and settled in the area in the 1850s.
 After Apple purchased the property, there were discussions between Apple, the Cupertino Historical Society, and the city of Cupertino as to the fate of the barn.
 The city's interest in the barn stemmed from its 2004 declaration as a historical site.

-Eventually, Apple agreed to keep the barn on the property and is using it to "store maintenance tools and other landscaping materials".
+Apple agreed to keep the barn on the property and is using it to "store maintenance tools and other landscaping materials".
 The barn was disassembled during the campus construction and then reassembled in a different location from where it was originally located.